Parents

 Junior Year

-November – Have your child meet with their guidance counselor to discuss their transcript, college list, and standardized testing plan.
-December – Volunteer throughout the holidays as a family.
+November Checklist – Have your child meet with their guidance counselor to discuss their transcript, college list, and standardized testing plan.
+December Checklist – Volunteer throughout the holidays as a family.
 Your college-bound student can put it on their Brag Sheet.
-January – Tell your child to update their Fastweb profile with GPA or club/organization changes from last semester.
-It’s also time to schedule spring SAT or ACT test dates.
+January Checklist – Tell your child to update their Fastweb profile with GPA or club/organization changes from last semester.
+It’s also time to schedule spring SAT or ACT dates.

-February – Talk with your teen about their senior year schedule.
+February Checklist – Talk with your teen about their senior year schedule.
 Now is the time to consider which classes will challenge them and look good on their college applications.
-March – Give your child the goal of finding teachers, coaches, and mentors to write letters of recommendation before the month’s end.
+March Checklist – Give your child the goal of finding teachers, coaches, and mentors to write letters of recommendation before the month’s end.
 It’s also time to schedule spring and summer college visits!
-April – Nail down summer plans.
+April Checklist – Nail down summer plans.
 Here are a few options: a part-time job, summer camp, or volunteering.
 Summer experiences will look great on their college applications and give them some real-world experience to reference in essays or admissions interviews.
-May – Start finalizing the college list.
+May Checklist – Start finalizing the college list.
 A helpful strategy is to narrow down schools into three categories: reach, target, and safety schools.
-June & July – Continue applying to colleges, check out virtual campus tours, and start organizing the college search by drafting college essays and asking for letters of recommendation.
-The latter is especially necessary if your child plans to apply for Early Decision or Early Admission deadlines.
+June & July Checklists – Continue applying to colleges, check out virtual campus tours, and start organizing the college search by drafting college essays and asking for letters of recommendation.
+The latter is essential if your child plans to apply for Early Decision or Early Admission deadlines.

 Senior Year